intel/neural-compressor/examples/pytorch/nlp/blendcnn/quantization/ptq/fx/README.md

 This document describes the step-by-step instructions for reproducing PyTorch BlendCNN tuning(with MRPC dataset) results with Intel® Neural Compressor.

-> **Note**
->
-> PyTorch quantization implementation in imperative path has limitation on automatically execution.
-> It requires to manually add QuantStub and DequantStub for quantizable ops, it also requires to manually do fusion operation.
-> Intel® Neural Compressor has no capability to solve this framework limitation.
-Intel® Neural Compressor supposes user have done these two steps before invoking Intel® Neural Compressor interface.
-> For details, please refer to https://pytorch.org/docs/stable/quantization.html

 # Prerequisite

 ## 1. Installation